Minnesota requires a state-level electrician license. The licensing authority is DLI. The median salary is $78,550 per year.

 | Insurance | Required — general liability + workers' comp |

-Electricians in Minneapolis-St. Paul-Bloomington, MN-WI earn +27% more than the national average.
+Electricians in Minneapolis-St. Paul-Bloomington, MN-WI earn a median salary of $78,550, which is +27% more than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Minnesota handle projects with real cost variation by region — see electrical project costs in Minnesota.

 | Mean (average) | $82,809 / year |